When it comes to paint colors gray is still the most popular and today we will discuss the best Sherwin Williams Gray Paint Colors!

 This is a great example of passive.
 With all this natural light you don’t feel like the room is too cold.
 This color pairs really well with the wood floors too.

 Check out my article on Sherwin Williams Passive for more details.

 Worldly Gray is a beautiful greige paint color.
 It’s a warm gray that has hints of green undertones as well as purple.
 These two combinations are not common and because they are both here Worldly Gray becomes a bit of a chameleon.

-I just love this entryway and all the soft colors.
-Worldly Gray is on the walls above the wainscoting and I just love how soft it looks with all the natural light and cool-toned colors in the decor.
+I just love this hallway and all the soft colors.
+It blends really nicely with the floors and the colors in the pillows.
 This color is considered a mid-toned color, it brings a bit more depth of color than the previous colors we have discussed.

 Check out my article on Sherwin Williams Worldly Gray for more details.